genesiscommunitysuccess/docs/docs/server-reference/notify/configure.md

 * Symphony

-### Configuration Overview
+### Configuration overview

-Gensis Notify is a generic service; it requires various configuration items across system definition and the database.
+Genesis Notify is a generic service; it has various configuration requirements across system definition and the database.
 Here, we shall give you a high-level view of those configuration items and why they are needed.
 Supplementing this, we have listed each service, along with the specific configuration requirements and examples.

-#### System Definition
+#### System definition

-This is used to store high level connection details to the given, for example SMTP server configuration, Symphony/Teams server configurations.
+This is used to store high-level connection details to the given, for example SMTP server configuration, Symphony/Teams server configurations.

 #### Database

 ##### GATEWAY

 A gateway record gives details to a given “entity” within the given service.

-For email this is a set of addresses to send emails to For symphony/teams it contains details of a given “chat” or “room”.
+* For email, this is a set of addresses to send emails to
+* For symphony/teams, it contains details of a given “chat” or “room”.
 Each record is given a topic

 ##### NOTIFY